 - Download the configuration tarfile from the SCIONLab coordination website.

-- If using VPN, unpack the
+- If you plan on using a VPN, unpack the

 /etc/openvpn/and start OpenVPN

-sudo systemctl restart openvpn@client
+sudo systemctl restart openvpn@client-scionlab-<attachment point ISD-AS>

 - Extract the